descostesn/chromglycomethods/figure4/F/README.md

 wget https://zenodo.org/records/12793186/files/fig4D_genes_cluster4.gff -P data/ wget https://zenodo.org/records/12793186/files/fig4D_genes_cluster5.gff  -P data/

-## The coordinates of the peaks sorted in 5 groups
+## The coordinates of the peaks sorted in 5 groups (panel number has been change after submission)
 wget https://zenodo.org/records/12793186/files/peakscoord-fig4C.bed -P data

-## The file of the union of the peaks used for preprocessing
+## The file of the union of the peaks used for preprocessing (panel number has been change after submission)
 wget https://zenodo.org/records/12793186/files/union_OGlcNac_noauxaux-fig4C.bed -P data

 ## The repeatmasker annotations used for preprocessing